The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 Java main thread

-When a Java program is run, a user thread is created to execute the main() method of the application.
-This thread is also called as the main thread.
-If no additional threads are created during execution, the program terminates after execution.
-Additional threads are created from the main thread, and the program remains running after the main method finishes until all user threads have finished.
+When a Java program runs, a user thread is created to execute the main() method of the application.
+This thread is also called the main thread.
+If no additional threads are created during execution, the program will terminate after execution.
+Additional threads are created from the main thread and the program continues to run after the main method has finished until all user threads have finished.

 Creating a thread

-In Java, a thread is represented by an object of class Thread The thread can be created in one of two ways:
+In Java, a thread is represented by an object of the Thread class.
+A thread can be created in one of two ways:

 1. By implementing the java.lang.Runnable interface